kpetrov92/appointments/Readme.md

 3. Create the file `./.docker/.env.nginx.local` using `./.docker/.env.nginx` as template.
 The value of the variable `NGINX_BACKEND_DOMAIN` is the `server_name` used in NGINX.

-4. Go inside folder `./docker` and run `docker compose up -d` to start containers.
+4. Go inside the folder `./docker` and run `docker compose up -d` to start containers.

 5. Inside the `php` container, run `composer install` to install dependencies from `/var/www/symfony` folder.

-6. Use the following value for the DATABASE_URL environment variable:
+6. Create `.env.local` and use the following value for the DATABASE_URL environment variable:
 ```
 DATABASE_URL=mysql://app_user:helloworld@db:3306/app_db?serverVersion=8.0.33
 ```